euii-ii/text-to-speech/README.md

 ## Code Structure

-- **index.html**: The main HTML file containing the structure of the app.
+- **text.html**: The main HTML file containing the structure of the app.
-- **style.css**: The CSS file for styling the application.
+- **text.css**: The CSS file for styling the application.
-- **script.js**: The JavaScript file that implements the text-to-speech functionality.
+- **text.js**: The JavaScript file that implements the text-to-speech functionality.

 ## License